What does .io mean: When to use it, pros and cons, and more

 Domain vs Hosting: Definition and Differences

-What Does .io Mean FAQs
+What does .io mean FAQs

-What Are the Requirements for Registering a .io Domain?
+What are the requirements for registering a .io domain?

 There are no specific requirements for registering a .io domain.
 It is open for registration to individuals, businesses, organizations, and anyone interested in establishing an online presence.
 The registration process typically involves choosing an available domain name and completing the registration through a domain registrar or hosting provider.

-How Much Does It Cost to Register a .io Domain?
+How much does It cost to register a .io domain?

 The cost of registering a .io domain can vary depending on the domain registrar and any additional services included.
 On average, the registration fee for a .io domain can go up to $60 per year.
-With Hostinger, you can get a .io domain for $39.99/year.
+With Hostinger, you can get a .io domain for $31.99/year.

 Yes, you can transfer your .io domain to another registrar.
 The process typically involves unlocking the domain, obtaining an authorization code, initiating the transfer with the new registrar, and confirming the transfer request.
 Both the current and new registrar may have specific procedures and fees for domain transfers.